shivax-21/OWELIA/README.md

 # Getting Started
 > [!IMPORTANT]
 > The model requires Internet connection and internal memory to run properly on jupyter notebook or else you can use google collab.
+## Dataset
+1. To download your dataset from Kaggle, click [here](https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos).
+2. If you want to run the model on google collab without dowloading it, follow these steps:
+- Click on kaggle link: https://www.kaggle.com/datasets/prasoonkottarathil/polycystic-ovary-syndrome-pcos
+- Click on your profile picture (top right) > Account.
+- Scroll down to the API section and click Create New API Token.
+- This will download a file named kaggle.json.